Pedro Castillo: Economy

-Castillo has expressed his interest in moving Peru more towards a mixed economy.
-He promised foreign businesses that he would not nationalize companies in Peru, saying that those seeking the nationalization of industry within his party were part of the "leftist fringe".
+Castillo expressed his interest in moving Peru more towards a mixed economy.
+He promised foreign businesses that he would not nationalize companies in Peru, saying that those seeking the nationalization of industry within his party were part of the "leftist fringe."
 Some of his main economic proposals were to regulate "monopolies and oligopolies" in order to establish a mixed economy and to renegotiate tax breaks with large businesses.
-Castillo has made statements supporting increased regulation, directly criticizing Chilean companies Saga Falabella and LATAM Airlines Group.
+Castillo made statements supporting increased regulation, directly criticizing Chilean companies Saga Falabella and LATAM Airlines Group.
 Citing the fact that LATAM owes Peru nearly $1 billion, Castillo called for a state-owned national airline.
-In an interview with CNN, he stated that if elected, he would hold discussions with businesses to ensure that "70% of profits must remain for the country" and that "they take 30%, not the other way around as it is today".
+In an interview with CNN, he stated that if elected, he would hold discussions with businesses to ensure that "70% of profits must remain for the country" and that "they take 30%, not the other way around as it is today."

-Castillo proposed increasing the education and health budgets to at least ten percent of Peru's GDP.
-He received criticism from EFE for not clarifying how these policies would be funded, as Peru's existing government budget is already fourteen percent of the country's GDP.
-Castillo believes that internet access should be a right for all Peruvians.
+Castillo proposed increasing the education and health budgets to at least 10 percent of Peru's GDP.
+He received criticism from EFE for not clarifying how these policies would be funded, as Peru's existing government budget is already 14 percent of the country's GDP.
+Castillo believed that internet access should be a right for all Peruvians.
 He proposed a science and technology ministry that would immediately be tasked with combating the COVID-19 pandemic in Peru.

-Regarding mining in Peru, Castillo supports the extraction of minerals throughout Peru, "where nature and the population allow it", and welcomes international investment regarding these projects.
+Regarding mining in Peru, Castillo supported the extraction of minerals throughout Peru "where nature and the population allow it," and welcomed international investment in these projects.
 For agrarian reform, Castillo proposed making Peru less reliant on importing agricultural goods and incentivizing food production for local use instead of solely for export.

 Governance

-A main proposal of Castillo is to elect a constituent assembly to replace the constitution inherited from Alberto Fujimori's regime, with Castillo saying "it serves to defend corruption at macro scale".
-Castillo has said that, in his efforts to rewrite the Peruvian constitution, he would respect the rule of law by utilizing existing constitutional processes and call for a constitutional referendum to determine whether a constituent assembly should be formed or not; to hold a referendum, Castillo would require a majority vote from congress, which is unlikely and limits his chances of changing the constitution.
-All proposed reforms would also have to be approved by congress.
+A main proposal of Castillo was to elect a constituent assembly to replace the constitution inherited from Alberto Fujimori's regime, with Castillo saying "it serves to defend corruption on a macro scale."
+Castillo said that, in his efforts to rewrite the Peruvian constitution, he would respect the rule of law by utilizing existing constitutional processes and call for a constitutional referendum to determine whether a constituent assembly should be formed or not.

-At an event called Citizen Proclamation – Oath for Democracy, Castillo signed an agreement vowing to respect democracy, stating: "I swear with all my heart, I do swear with all my heart, that I will respect true democracy and equal rights and opportunities of the Peruvian people, without any discrimination and favoritism."
+At an event called Citizen Proclamation – Oath for Democracy, Castillo signed an agreement vowing to respect democracy, stating, "I swear with all my heart, I do swear with all my heart, that I will respect true democracy and equal rights and opportunities of the Peruvian people, without any discrimination and favoritism."
 Castillo also promised at the event to respect the presidential term limit of a five-year tenure, saying that if elected, he would not adjust mechanisms to extend the presidential period and would leave office on 28 July 2026.
 Other statements by Castillo included respecting the separation of powers and recognizing the autonomy of constitutional entities.